 Did you know a healthy mouth can make your heart happy?
 It’s true.
-Studies show people with periodontal disease often have heart disease, though it’s unknown whether one causes the other.
+Studies show people with gum disease often have heart disease, though it’s unknown whether one causes the other.

 Whatever the connection, knowing about gum disease can help keep you protected.
 In its early stages, called gingivitis, gum disease can cause bleeding, redness, swelling and tenderness in the gums.
 If it persists, gum disease can advance to periodontitis, which causes loss of tooth tissue.
 But keep in mind that good oral health habits can help you prevent gum disease.